 Windsor Castle under the Heathrow approach path

 After our time in the castle, we walked around Windsor before finding a pub along the Thames for a late lunch.
 I think both of us were starting to drag after a short sleep on the way over from Chicago.
 We walked along a shopping street for a while, and while it wasn’t too warm, it was nice enough to stop again to have a pint of beer while sitting outside.
-I apparently was so tired that when I was talking to the bartender who asked where I was from started describing where in the US Milwaukee is located even though she was from Montana.
+I apparently was so tired that when I was talking to the bartender who asked where I was from started describing where in the states Milwaukee is located even though she was from Montana.
 Guess I missed her accent.
 Yikes!
 Be careful with jetlag…

 After several hours in Windsor, we took Uber back to Heathrow.
 We would have some time to enjoy the Virgin Atlantic Upper Class departure experience, including the Clubhouse lounge.
 Stay tuned!